Sterile neutrino searches with reactor antineutrinos using coherent neutrino-nucleus scattering experiments: Extraction of Active-Sterile Neutrino Mixing Sensitivity

 \section{Extraction of Active-Sterile Neutrino Mixing Sensitivity}

 The detector sensitivity to the ASN mixing can be extracted by knowing the neutrino energy spectrum, flux, and its cross-section accurately.
-Total number of neutrino induced events expected within the detector can be estimated using the procedure mentioned above for a given oscillation hypothesis and it can be compared with the measured one.
-For this purpose, a statistical analysis between the predicted and measured event distribution by simulation is carried out in order to quantify the sensitivity of the detector to the ASN mixing parameters $\theta_{14}$ and $\Delta m^2_{41}$ for a given exposure.
+A total number of neutrino-induced events expected within the detector can be estimated using the procedure mentioned above for a given oscillation hypothesis and it can be compared with the actual measured events.
+For this purpose, a statistical analysis between the predicted and expected event distribution by simulation is carried out in order to quantify the sensitivity of the detector to the ASN mixing parameters $\theta_{14}$ and $\Delta m^2_{41}$ for a given exposure.
 The detector response is folded in both simulation predicted as well as the expected events.
-The sensitivity to the sterile neutrino mixing parameters are extracted by estimating the $\chi^2$.

-The exclusion limit is obtained for each value of $\Delta m_{41}^2$ by scanning over the various values of $\sin^2 2\theta_{14}$ to determine the boundary of the corresponding $\chi^2$ (e.g. $\chi^2$ = 5.99 for 95.0\% confidence limit (C.L.)).
+The sensitivity to the sterile neutrino mixing parameters is extracted by estimating the $\chi^2$ method.
+The exclusion limit is obtained for each value of $\Delta m_{41}^2$ by scanning over the various values of $\sin^2 2\theta_{14}$ and identifying the boundary of the corresponding $\chi^2$ (e.g. $\chi^2$ = 5.99 for 95.0\% confidence limit (C.L.)).
 The definition of $\chi^{2}$ is taken from Ref.~\cite{Gonzalez-Garcia:2004pka} and given as

-where, $n$ is the number of energy bins, $R_{n}^{ex}$, $R_{n}^{th}$ are the number of events obtained from the simulations with oscillation (expected) and without oscillation (theoretically predicted) events, respectively.
-The theoretically predicted events $R_{n}^{th}$ are calculated considering the reactor \antinue~ flux, the CE$\nu$NS cross-section, detection efficiency, and energy resolutions of the detector.
-The $R_{n}^{ex}$ is estimated by folding the oscillation probability on $R_{n}^{th}$ along with the detector resolution.
-The $R_{n}^{th}$ carries the information about the systematic uncertainties given by
+where, $n$ is the number of energy bins with variable widths, $N_{n}^{ex}$, $N_{n}^{th}$ are the number of events obtained from the simulations with oscillation (expected) and without oscillation (theoretically predicted) events, respectively.
+The theoretically predicted events $N_{n}^{th}$ are calculated considering the reactor \antinue~ flux, the CE$\nu$NS cross-section, detection efficiency, and energy resolutions of the detector as mentioned earlier.
+The $N_{n}^{ex}$ is estimated by folding the oscillation probability on $N_{n}^{th}$ along with the detector resolution.
+The $N_{n}^{th}$ carries the information about the systematic uncertainties given by